Dámaso Rodríguez Martín: Birth and early years

 Dámaso Rodríguez Martín was born on December 11, 1944, in the place known as Las Montañas, in the village of El Batán (municipality of San Cristóbal de La Laguna, Tenerife, Spain).
 His parents were Martín Rodríguez Silveria and Celestina Martín Perdomo, and he had four brothers.

 His family was very poor, but despite this, his parents tried to give him a good education.
-The young Rodríguez however started to perform criminal acts at a very young age.
+The young Rodríguez started to perform criminal acts at a very young age.
 When he was just 17, he was accused of theft and arrested, and after his release a year later in September 1963, he joined the Spanish Legion and was sent to Western Sahara.
 In 1966, he graduated from the Spanish Legion.

-Subsequently, Rodríguez went back to Tenerife, and in 1967 married Mercedes Martín Rodríguez and settled in a place known as El Peladero, in the village of Las Mercedes in San Cristóbal de La Laguna.
-In 1973, their first child would be born, and in 1975 - the second.
+Subsequently, Rodríguez went back to Tenerife and, in 1967, married Mercedes Martín Rodríguez and settled in a place known as El Peladero, in the village of Las Mercedes in San Cristóbal de La Laguna.
+Their first child was born in 1973, followed by in 1975 by a second child.